carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-string-compare.rst

   if (str1.compare("foo") == 0) {
   }

-The above code examples shows the list of if-statements that this check will give a warning for.
+The above code examples show the list of if-statements that this check will give a warning for.
 All of them uses ``compare`` to check if equality or inequality of two strings instead of using the correct operators.